Little Lessons I Have Learned As a Teacher

 Little thank you’s from my heart for all you’ve taught me too

-Little lessons to be lived and all because of you
+Little lessons to be learned and all because of you

-Your music is a part of me wherever I must go
+Your music is a part of me wherever I will go

 Little faces stay with me in every star above